lordrepha1980/MobAPI/README.md

     `/data`: In this directory you can set hooks or methods for 'data' endpoint like `yourdomain/data/:table/:action`

-    `/custom` In the  directory you can methods for 'custom' endpoint like `yourdomain/custom/:action/`
+    `/custom/get` GET: In the  directory you can methods for 'custom' endpoint like `yourdomain/custom/:action/` `/custom/post` GET: In the  directory you can methods for 'custom' endpoint like `yourdomain/custom/:action/`

     `system` In the  directory you can overwrite system endpoints possible endpoints are: